 To share a print book with your students, you can request to place it on course reserve.
 Once the library has completed your request, the print book will be held behind the library service desk on the campus where your course is offered.
 Your students can use the book in the library for two hours at a time.
 Use the link below to learn how to place your request.

 To share an e-book with your students, you will need to provide them with a persistent link that will not break over time.
 Use the link below to learn how to properly link to library e-resources.
+You and your students can also search for the item by title or author in RaptorSearch.

 You can make articles from MC Library available to your students for free.
 Use the suggested resources below to locate the articles you need.

 To share an article with your students, you will need to provide them with a persistent link that will not break over time.
 Use the link below to learn how to properly link to library e-resources.
+You and your students can also search for the item by title or author in RaptorSearch.

 You can make videos and media from MC Library available to your students for free.
 The library's collections include streaming audio and video and DVDs, CDs, and audiobooks.
 Use the suggested resources below to locate the items you need.